datawire/quark/design/packaging.md

 package foo 1.2.3; <--- package statement, marks a quark file as an entrypoint and a distribution/compilation unit

-use bar;  <--- use statement, declares a dependency on another distribution/compilation unit
+use url-or-relative-path;  <--- use statement, declares a dependency on another distribution/compilation unit

 namespace blah; <--- sets the default namespace for a file, if absent the namespace defaults to the package name